ucl-team-8/ucl-team-8.github.io/requirements/_requirements.md

 - Compare the milage record obtained from the algorithm to the milage record calculated from all GPS events
 - Handle situations where Rolling Stock go to the maintenance depot after running the Services

 Our prototype as of April 2016 satisfies all of the must and should have requirements.
-We have not been able to test the system using real-time data, which is one of our could have requirements but we have tested it on different static data sets.
-This is almost as good as it helped us to quantify how well our algorithm works on different datasets.
+We have not been able to test the system using real-time data as we don't have access to ATOS systems, but we have tested it on different static data sets.
+This is as good as it helped us to quantify how well our algorithm works on different datasets.